haakym/getting-git-notes/README.md

 ### Master: git rm

+`git rm --cached file.txt`

+- Remove from repository but keep local copy
+- Opposite to `git add`

 ### init: git reset

+`git reset`

+- Unstages changes
+- Command is shown when running `git status`:
+ - (use "git reset HEAD <file>..." to unstage change)
+ - `HEAD` can be dropped as this is the default

+`git reset file.txt`

+- Removes staged file
+- Effectively undid the `git add file.txt` command

+`git reset` removes all staged changes

+`git reset` undoes commands such as `git add` and `git rm`

 ### Master: git reset

+Resetting commits with `git reset`

+`git reset SHAID^`

+- Using the Hash/SHA from a commit `git reset` can be used to undo a commit
+- note: `^` after SHA
+- In other words, it resets the repo back to the state before the commit

+`git reset --hard SHAID^`

+- Resets the repo back to the *clean* state before the commit

+`git reset --hard`

+- Resets repo back to *clean* state
+- For example, remove staged files

+`git reset --hard` is a *destructive* command so be careful when using it!

 ### init: git revert

+automatically create a new commit containing changes that undo the original commit

 ### Master: git revert